jakobringler/blog/content/notes/ML Sketching.md

   - machinelearning
 enableToc: true
 ---
 This is one of the projects I presented at the Houdini HIVE Horizon event hosted by SideFX in Toronto.
 You can watch the full presentation [here](https://www.youtube.com/watch?v=oDTResIxPeQ).
 I'll go into more specific setup details in this text summary.
-You can find an almost identical version of the text (better formatting) on the SideFX tutorial page and download the project files from the content library.
+You can find an almost identical version of the text (better formatting) on the SideFX tutorial page and download the project files from the content library soon.

 ![[notes/images/drawing-demo.gif]]